jcowey/P3/README.md

 # P3
 This is intended as a sandbox for the Papyrological Publishing Platform (P3).
 Files and mock ups may be found here.
 Anything related may also be found.

-An online journal which offers a model I presonally like is: https://github.com/i-d-e.
+An online journal which offers a model I, personally, like is: https://github.com/i-d-e.

 Under https://github.com/i-d-e/ride the volumes are listed.
 Within each volume https://github.com/i-d-e/ride/tree/issues/04